-The remuneration of key management personnel is same as the Directors' remuneration as included in Note 29.
+The remuneration of key management personnel is same as the Directors' remuneration as included in Note 25 and Note 29 respectively.

 34. Segment Information

 For management purposes, the Group is organised into business units based on their products and services, and has four reportable segments as follows: